SixArmDonkey/aerodrome-for-jet/README.md

 Orders Api is working

-The source is completely documented, so you can generate the Javadoc.
+The source is completely documented, check out the JavaDoc here: (https://sheepguru.github.io/jet.com-api-java-library/) .

 There is a makeshift test set up in the Main class, see that for usage for now.